I’ve been spending time in Portugal since 2015.

 We considered all the options.

-Until, at last, we found a charming apartment to buy in Lagos.
+Until, at last, we found a charming apartment for sale in the historic seaside city of Lagos.

 We ended up renovating that apartment and then we rented it out for cash flow when we weren’t there ourselves.

-The property had increased in value significantly, and my husband, ever the property investor, couldn’t pass up the chance to more than double his investment.
+The property had increased in value significantly, and my husband, ever the property investor, couldn’t pass up the chance to more than double our investment in less than two years.

 We were able to sell quickly for capital gains of 125%.